MicrosoftDocs/cpp-docs/docs/ide/implementing-an-interface-visual-cpp.md

 Once you've added the object or control, you can implement other interfaces, located in any available type library, using the Implement Interface Wizard.

 If you're adding a new interface, you must add it manually to the project's .idl file.
-For more information, see [Adding a new interface in an ATL project](../atl/reference/adding-a-new-interface-in-an-atl-project.md).
+For more information, see [Add a new interface in an ATL project](../atl/reference/adding-a-new-interface-in-an-atl-project.md).

 **To implement an interface:**